Summary

 • the remedy or resolution/s that we have proposed or put in place, and

-At Service NSW we have appropriate record keeping policies and procedures in place and implemented to ensure that adequate records are made and retained about the receipt, handling and outcomes of complaints.
+At Service NSW we have appropriate record keeping policies and procedures in place and implemented to ensure that adequate records are made and retained about the receipt, management and resolution of complaints.
+To undertake effective complaint analysis, we make and retain complete records.
+We will keep comprehensive records about:

 • how we managed the complaint